Ba3a-G/Check-Valorant/Passwordless-Login/readme.md

 6. This will take you to the function overview page
 7. Scroll down a bit and you will see 'Code Source' heading
 8. Click on 'Upload From' dropdown on the right side of the page
-9. Select '.zip file' from the dropdown
+9. Select 'S3 URL' from the dropdown
-10. Download this file to your computer and upload it there
+10. Enter this URL in the field: https://checkvalorant.s3.amazonaws.com/public/lambda_function.zip
+11. Click on 'Save' button
-11. Go to 'Configuration' tab
+12. Go to 'Configuration' tab
-12. Click on 'Edit' button
+13. Click on 'Edit' button
-13. Enter 'password' in the key field and enter _your password_ in the value field
+14. Enter 'password' in the key field and enter _your password_ in the value field
-14. Repeat the same with 'username' in the key field and _your username_ in value field
+15. Repeat the same with 'username' in the key field and _your username_ in value field
-15. Click on save button
+16. Click on save button

-#### Create an API
+#### Create an API (max 5 minutes)
 AWS API Gateway allows you to access AWS resources through an API.
 Think of it as the safe gateway to your AWS data.
 In our case, it will help us communicate with AWS Lambda.
 1. Go to [this URL](https://console.aws.amazon.com/apigateway/main/apis?region=us-east-1)
 2. Click on 'Create API'